-My kids and I have made the rounds to all the local trampoline parks, and it’s one of their favorite things to do.
-Although it’s an indoor activity, it's a ton of exercise.
+My kids and I have made the rounds to all the Bay Area trampoline parks, and it’s one of their favorite things to do.
+Although it’s an indoor activity, it is also a ton of exercise.
 I always find that it’s worth the drive to take them there.
-I thought I'd round them up in one post so you can decide which is best for you.
+We’ve rounded them up in one post so you can decide which is best for you.

-We met (frequent contributor) Karen and her 3 year old, Lazarro, in San Francisco’s trampoline park: House of Air.
-While the location is super cool, just steps from Crissy Field and a fabulous view of the Golden Gate Bridge, House of Air has a crazy appealing feature in plain view of all the guests, that is off limits to most of them; it’s only for their camps and classes.
-My children were not pleased.
-They did love the divider in the big jumping room that you can jump off of to get some height.
+San Francisco’s trampoline park, House of Air, is just steps away from Crissy Field with a fabulous view of the Golden Gate Bridge.
+While the location is super cool, House of Air has a crazy appealing feature in plain view of all the guests, that is off-limits some of the time; it’s a training area called Open Air for their camps and classes.
+Check their website to see if you’ll be able to use it.
+On the basic matrix of trampolines that general admission (Ages 7+) gets you access to, my kids especially loved the divider that you can jump off of to get some height.

 - Leverage the location on a road trip.
 We stopped and jumped at Rockin’ Jump in Fremont for an hour before a long ride down the 101.
 If you drive the 5 south every Thanksgiving as we do, the Dublin location is on your way.
 Tire kids out so they can relax in the car.

 - Look for Groupons before you go.
 Many times these places offer two-for-one pricing on admission.

 - Make reservations in advance.
 All of the trampoline centers allow you to buy tickets for admission online and sign a safety waiver in advance.
 This has always been useful, but may be required during COVID rules.

 - Bring socks.
 Policies are usually NO SOCKS or OUR SPECIAL $3 SOCKS.
 But just in case, bring your own.